Summary

 PO BOX 1345WINTHROP, WA 98862

-To advance wildlife conservation by conducting high-quality research, educating aspiring biologists, and engaging local communities.
+Our mission is to advance wildlife conservation by conducting high-quality research, educating aspiring biologists, and engaging local communities.
 In the face of vast environmental and social changes, we are committed to wildlife conservation grounded in rigorous field based science and long term connection to our landscape.
 We aim to build a diverse and inclusive community of people that are equipped to tackle our most pressing wildlife conservation challenges.

-Lynx and Wildfire in the North Cascades
+Lynx and Wildfire Project

 Lynx in Washington were listed as endangered by the state government in 2016 in large part due to habitat loss from increasing fires, but no recommendations for addressing the issue were developed because very little scientific knowledge of how lynx use different burned habitats exists.
 Indeed, all foundational lynx conservation strategies are based on lynx habitat research conducted in the 1990’s and early 2000’s at the tail end of the fire suppression era and just before our current megafire era began.
 During this time, the North Cascades landscape was largely void of burned habitats.
 Consequently, we have relied on lynx research conducted across the homogenized forest structures that dominated the fire suppression era and have a limited understanding of how lynx use a landscape shaped by fires.
 Furthermore, lynx researchers have only recently begun to engaged in cross-disciplinary research with fire ecologists to learn what might be done to dampen the effects of megafires and return the landscape to a more historical patchwork with a pattern of smaller, more frequent fires that lynx once thrived on.